 In the same pan over medium heat, cook the paneer in batches until it is golden brown on at least one side of each square, using a wooden spoon or spatula to carefully turn the pieces and then scrape the browned bits off the bottom of the pan as you go.
 Work in batches, if necessary, to allow each piece of paneer to brown evenly.
 Remove the browned cheese to a bowl, leaving behind as much oil in the pan as you can.

-Add the remaining 1/2 T. oil to the pan, if necessary, and add the onion, garlic and ginger.
+Add the remaining 1/2 T. oil to the pan, then the onion, garlic and ginger.
 Stirring occasionally, cook over medium heat for 15 mins. until softened and slightly golden.
 Midway through, add about 1 T. water to the pan and vigorously scrape the bottom to prevent sticking/burning and get all the flavorful brown bits incorporated into your aromatic mixture.
 Add the garam masala, coriander, cumin and red pepper, if using, and stir to thoroughly coat the onion mixture in spice.
 It will be very dry, which is okay.
 Cook for 2-3 mins., stirring constantly, to cook the spices through; add the chopped greens, tomatoes, 1/2 c. water and a pinch of salt to the pan and stir.
 Allow the vegetables to simmer gently for about 5 mins. until the tomatoes soften and the sauce thickens.
 Carefully, a little bit at a time to prevent curdling, add the yogurt to sauce.
 When all the yogurt is incorporated, add the paneer to the pan and toss gently with the sauce.
 Continue to cook over low heat until everything is warmed through; this is your saag paneer.
 Serve a generous ladle of saag paneer over rice; garnish with additional yogurt if you like.

 *Use a combination of cooking greens you like eating that have relatively similar cooking times.
 The blend I used included was a “baby mix” of tender spinach, kale and chard.